KoushikKamalahasan/wilson-beta/README.md

 Do it on the fly by calling configure_patch(key, value)

-It’s handy if you want to experiment, test changes quickly, or try out custom beta behaviors—without having to mess with wilson’s core code.
+It's handy if you want to experiment, test changes quickly, or try out custom beta behaviors—without having to mess with wilson's core code.